sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 Enterprise networks that enforce authentication for their management interfaces.

 ## 2.2 Functional Description
 This feature enables authentication and Role-Based Access Control (RBAC) on the REST and gNMI programmatic interfaces that are provided by the SONiC Management Framework and Telemetry containers.
-With respect to authentication, these programmatic interfaces will support password-based authentication, token-based authentication, and certificate-based authentication.
+With respect to authentication, these programmatic interfaces will support password-based authentication with tokens, and certificate-based authentication.

 Since the Klish CLI in the management framework communicates with the REST server in the back-end, the solution will also be extended to support REST authentication.